cnfrancis/sc1/README.md

 The frontend used to interact with the network was written in react. <br>
 The frontend uses the ether library. <br>
 The smart contract was written in solidity and implements fucntion such as sending a coin from address A to address B, checking balance of an address, etc. <br>
-The hardhat is used for the eth dev. <br>
+Hardhat is used for the eth dev. <br>

 To deploy the contract, commands below can be used.
 ```shell